Oum (singer)

-Oum El Ghaït Benessahraoui (أم الغيث بن الصحراوي, born 18 April 1978), better known mononymously as Oum (أوم), is a Moroccan singer-songwriter from Casablanca.
+Oum El Ghaït Benessahraoui (أم الغيث بن الصحراوي, born 18 April 1978), better known mononymously as Oum (أوم), is a Moroccan singer-songwriter.
 Performing and recording both in North Africa and in Europe, she mixes hassani, jazz, gospel, soul, afrobeat and Sufi musical influences in her songs.

 Early life and education

-Oum, born in Casablanca and raised in Marrakech, is a singer-songwriter inspired by Moroccan popular music, Hassani poetry (Moroccan desert culture) and African rhythms.
+Oum, born in Casablanca and raised in Marrakesh, is a singer-songwriter inspired by Moroccan popular music, Hassani poetry (Moroccan desert culture) and African rhythms.
 She interprets her lyrics in Moroccan Arabic (Darija), Amazigh, French, English and Spanish.

 At the young age of fourteen, Oum joined a gospel choir in her native Casablanca, where she impressed listeners with her voice and interpretation.
 At seventeen, her first song, "This is your heart" that she wrote to support the charity "Les malades du cœur", helped to successfully secure her first appearance on television.
 In 1996, she entered the National School of Architecture in Rabat and pursued her studies there until graduation in 2002.